-Winter is a good time to go inward, to reorient ourselves and connect with the spirit of the land.
-During these months we will emphasize the essential aspects of shifting into a state of deeper awareness—the Tracker Mind.
-This shift is something we will learn to do each time we prepare to go out into nature, and eventually we will learn to carry this into every moment of our lives.
+Winter is a good time to go inward, to re-orient ourselves and connect with the spirit of the land.
+During these months, we will emphasize the essential aspects of shifting into a deeper awareness: the Tracker Mind.

 Part 1: The Words Before All Else

 This is always the best way to begin tracking, to acknowledge our gratitude towards the earth and what it brings to our lives.
 This is the spirit of humility which allows us to hold an ever-questioning mind and constant curiosity.

 We will occasionally use aspects of the “Sacred Silence meditation” to deepen our grounding and quiet our minds as we tune into the earth.

 We will often review and practice the essential skills of Fox-walking and Open-awareness (wide angle vision).
 These involve sensory intensification, relaxed breathing, concentric rings in nature, and slowing down to lower our profile in nature.
 These are the first steps toward becoming more invisible in nature and allowing magical things to happen.

 With increasing awareness, we will explore the uses of sit-spots and drawing and journalling to enhance our detailed observation of the landscape and animal activity.
 We will study how to enter the land and read it for its potentialities, how and where it meets the needs of animal life—food, water, shelter (the concept of Lacks and Larders), and where animals are likely to be.

 With Spring, we will work more on the arts of observation and awareness.
 Spring is a dynamic time of increased activity, of growth, birth, and abundance.
 Substrates are excellent for clear track detail and we will work closely with track detail.